WillRogerJones/MetaExperience/README.md

 # Here be dragons
 This is research code I wrote circa 2018 that is in sore need of tidying up.

-If you should use this repo and run into problems, feel free to ping me an email or submit a pull request to the repository and I'll help out as best I can.
+If you should use this repo and run into problems, feel free to ping me an email or submit a pull request to the repository, I'll help out as best I can.